 We had the Sanderson Sisters perform, on the heels of the announcement that they’d be returning to Mickey’s Not So Scary Halloween Party this year:

-We had a preview of the Rivers of Light spectacle coming to Disney’s Animal Kingdom at Disney World soon (see our special sneak peek at the Rivers of Light Costumes):
+We had a preview of the Rivers of Light spectacle coming to Disney’s Animal Kingdom at Disney World soon:

 We even had the President of the Walt Disney World Resort, George Kalogridis come to talk to us.
 Wow!

 Among the presentations and promotion of Disney World entertainment and events were Suzanne Todd, Producer of Alice Through the Looking Glass, and Lindsey Collins, Producer of Finding Nemo and Finding Dory.